 I just realised something...
 My best works come after a journey.
 Even if it's just a song.
 Maybe a graphic or website or a movie.
 Every time I was gone for a while — I came back, packed with ideas.
 Well... now that I'm gone for a while.
 What did actually come to light?
 I've been waiting for the right moment my whole life.
-And now it seems, the day has come: The release of my first movie!
+And now it seems that the time will soon come.
+The release of my first documentary film is ahead.

 The music is prepared, the clips are cut.
 What I'm going to present to you — is part One of The Whitest Men En Cuba.
 I'll bring you back to the days in the lost paradise — where I, and my Friend Max were confronted with the tragedy of Cuba's daily struggle to thrive.
 When I felt that strange urge to go and see the world — everything seemed so fragile, like the economy and international travel.
 Foreshadowed by the bankruptcy of one of the worlds biggest airliners in 2019.

 This was my one and only chance — I was thinking.
 And it changed me substantial.
 These men and women, the Cubans — were mostly honest people.
 But because of the nations two currencies, those working with tourist by providing private rooms in their houses and or food and beverages, come off quite good.
 Si claro, the government takes huge shares but in the end — they're doing something legal.
 And they don't have to work in a cigar factory, like every seconds first cousin.